The Visa Interview

 Access to the Consulate

 Only applicants with a scheduled appointment will be admitted to the Consulate.
-The exception being children under the age of 18 accompanied by a parent, translators and assistants for the disabled.
+We make an exception to this rule only for children under the age of 18 who may be accompanied by a parent, translators and assistants for the disabled.
 See Consulate Location and Security Information for details.

-Applicants must bring the Appointment Confirmation Letter with them for presentation to the security guards at the Consulate entrance.
+Applicants must bring their Appointment Confirmation Letter with them for presentation to the security guards at the Consulate entrance.
 Failure to do so may result in the cancellation of the appointment.

 You should expect to be at the Consulate for approximately 2 hours.